Jorge Enrique Lage

 Jorge Enrique Lage (Havana, 1979) is a Cuban novelist and short story writer.
 He was the editor of the magazine El cuentero and the publishing house Caja China of the Onelio Jorge Cardoso Literary Training Center.
 He also worked as an editor for Hypermedia Magazine.

-Jorge Lage is the grandson of Iris Davila, a famous Cuban radio-plays novelist.
-Formed as a biochemist at Universidad de la Habana (1999-2003), he quit the biosciences right after graduating with honors to pursue a career as a writer.
+Jorge Enrique Lage is the grandson of Iris Davila, a famous Cuban radio-plays novelist.
+Formed as a biochemist at Universidad de la Habana (1999–2003), he quit the biosciences right after graduating with honors to pursue a career as a writer.
 Science fiction has been a recurring genre in his work.